Frederica Williams: Biography

 In April 2020, former Mayor Marty Walsh appointed a group of BIPOC leaders to join the COVID-19 Health Inequities Task Force.
-Frederica M. Williams was one of the leaders tasked with developing strategies to address racism as a public health issues and recommendations to promote health equity and social justice.
+Williams was one of the leaders tasked with developing strategies to address racism as a public health issue and recommendations to promote health equity and social justice.
 In July 2021, the Boston Health Inequities Task Force released the Boston Health Equity Now Plan.
-The Health Equity Now Plan is only an initial step towards the long recovery from COVID-19.

-To reach the 8 goals, the plan provides 18 key recommendations that focus on acknowledging racism, creating educational and financial opportunities, and proactive community engagement.
-The full list of recommendations are detailed in the report.
+The Health Equity Now Plan was an initial step towards the long-term recovery from COVID-19.
+The plan provides 18 key recommendations that focus on acknowledging racism, creating educational and financial opportunities, and proactive community engagement..

 The Task Force urged leaders from all corners of Boston to take part in rebuilding a Boston free of racial and health inequities.
 These recommendations provide actionable steps to addressing racism and health inequities.

 In March 2021, Williams headed the public health sub-committee of the project guiding Kim Janey's then-expected transition into the position of acting mayor of Boston.

 June 26, 2021, Williams launched a fleet of Mobile Health Van programs to serve residents and patients at schools, public housing developments, faith institutions, employment, homeless shelters, Street outreach and congregate settings.
 The services include primary care, HIV and Infectious Diseases testing and screenings, dental, behavioral health, and linkage to care and support services.
 These culturally sensitive services remove barriers to care, address the social determinants of health, and improve health outcomes and access.
 All patients are served regardless of their health insurance status.